Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-When we visited, we stayed right in Skradin, allowing us to catch the earliest ferry into Krka.
+When we visited, we stayed at this simple guesthouse right in Skradin, allowing us to catch the earliest ferry into Krka.
 We loved Skradin, and staying there also allowed us to make a visit to Bibich Winery, one of Croatia’s most reputed, a 10-minute drive out of town.
 The winery was fun even for the kids, as the very kind and welcoming staff took them for a walk to see the resident donkeys while we sampled our wine!

 Zadar with Kids

 Zadar is probably the liveliest town we visited in Croatia and what made it really enjoyable was the fact that it felt more local and authentic than most other places, except maybe for Brac Island.

 We didn’t know what to expect when visiting Zadar with kids or if it was even worth a visit.
 You always hear everyone mentioning Split and Dubrovnik and also the popular Croatian islands and National Parks… And while all those other places are incredible, they don’t have one thing that makes Zadar really special—the feeling of a place you would actually want to live in.

 The nicest part of Zadar that you really have to visit is the walled city.
 As you enter the old town via one of its Venetian gates, you step back in time.
 From the Roman-era ruins to the medieval convent and impressive churches, this place breathes centuries-old history.
 However, everywhere you go, you also find nice little shops and lively cafés with outdoor terraces that invite you to sit down, get a drink or some ice cream, and just enjoy the moment.